gautriv/gautriv.github.io/_posts/2026/5/2026-05-15-modern-day-technical-writing-is-dead.md

 For years, we believed our process was sacred.
 We called it the Document Development Life Cycle.
 DDLC.
 We thought the sheer friction of navigating it made us irreplaceable.

 It didn't.

+I know, because I spent the last six months building the thing that proves it.
+Custom orchestrators.
+Retrieval pipelines wired straight into our own ticket history and PR comments.
+I told myself I was improving the documentation.
+Hold that thought.
+I come back to it.

 If you look at how organizations are actually implementing AI today, the DDLC isn't a moat.
 It is a sequence of tasks.
 Every single stage is being industrialized.
 Quietly.
 While you read this.
 While you slept last night.